Molecular recognition feature: MoRF predictors

 Determining protein structures experimentally is a very time-consuming and expensive process.
 Therefore, recent years have seen a focus on computational methods for predicting protein structure and structural characteristics.
 Some aspects of protein structure, such as secondary structure and intrinsic disorder, have benefited greatly from applications of deep learning on an abundance of annotated data.
 However, computational prediction of MoRF regions remains a challenging task due to the limited availability of annotated data and the rarity of the MoRF class itself.
 Most current methods have been trained and benchmarked on the sets released by the authors of MoRFPred in 2012, as well as another set released by the authors of MoRFChibi based on experimentally-annotated MoRF data.
-The table below, adapted from, details some methods currently available for MoRF prediction (as well as related problems).
+The table below details some methods available as of 2019 for MoRF prediction (related problems are also touched upon).